 General standards for admission to Fuller Theological Seminary may be found in the Admission Standards section of this catalog.
-Applicants should possess an MDiv degree or its educational equivalent from an ATS-accredited school, with an overall graduate GPA (grade point average) of at least 3.5, and a competency in at least one biblical language (or depending on the concentration chosen, two languages) to the level required by the Fuller MDiv degree.
-An MA degree from an ATS-accredited institution, comparable to Fuller’s MA in Theology with an emphasis in biblical studies and theology, is also considered acceptable for admission except for the concentrations in practical theology and preaching and the arts, for which the MDiv (or its educational equivalent) is required.
-If the student’s previous study has not included the study of eight quarter units of Hebrew and Greek, the student must demonstrate competence by examination or course work during the first year in order to remain in the program.
+Applicants should possess an MDiv degree or its educational equivalent from an ATS-accredited school, with an overall graduate GPA (grade point average) of at least 3.5, and a competency in at least one biblical language (or depending on the concentration chosen, two languages).
+Competency in biblical languages is demonstrated through the successful completion of at least eight quarter units of study or its equivalent in the respective language.
+An MA degree from an ATS-accredited institution, comparable to Fuller’s MA in Theology with an emphasis in biblical studies and theology, is also considered acceptable for admission except for the concentration in practical theology, for which the MDiv (or its educational equivalent) is required.
+If the student’s previous study has not included the study of eight quarter units of Hebrew and/or Greek, the student must demonstrate competence by examination or course work prior to submitting a thesis proposal, in order to remain in the program.
 For those entering with a theology and culture, Christian ethics or practical theology concentration, only one biblical language will be required.
 Applicants wishing to have their transcripts evaluated officially should contact the Office of Admissions for details.
 In addition, applicants for the practical theology concentration must have the equivalent of three years of full-time ministry experience.
 In order to demonstrate ministry experience applicants must submit an executive summary of paid and volunteer positions held, including church and parachurch, part-time and full-time, sketching primary responsibilities and accomplishments.

 Areas of Concentration

-The ThM is offered in the following areas of concentration: Old Testament, New Testament, church history, historical theology, theology, Christian ethics, practical theology, theology and culture and worship and preaching.
-The ThM requires students to identify an area of concentration and to take at least half their course work (24 units) in that area of concentration.
+The ThM is offered in the following areas of concentration: Old Testament, New Testament, Theology, Christian Ethics, Practical Theology, and Theology and Culture.
+The ThM requires students to identify an area of concentration and to take at least 24 units in that area of concentration.
 Students are required to take a methods seminar or foundation course in the area of concentration.
 The purpose of this seminar is to introduce the student to the field and methods of research in a given area.
 As such, it lays a foundation for the advanced work required in the thesis.
 A second 800-level course in the area of concentration or a related field of study is also required.
 A significant function of the seminars is to provide opportunity for mutual stimulus and criticism within a community of scholars.
 Students are required to write a thesis (6 units) on an approved topic in their area of concentration as their final course in the program.